kamranahmedse/developer-roadmap/content/guides/design-patterns-for-humans.md

     }
 }
 ```
-Finally let's see how we can use it in our client
+Finally, let's see how we can use it in our client
 ```php
 $bulb = new Bulb();